denal05/docker-compose-plain-vanilla-magento-2.4/README.md

 1. Generate a self-signed SSL certificate or use the [Let's Encrypt certbot](https://letsencrypt.org/)
 1. Create the local directory /var/www/m2.4/pub/

-After doing the prerequisites, such as creating the directory /var/www/m2.4, start the docker containers, get inside the m2.4 docker container, run the composer command to fetch the Magento composer project, and then run the command to install Magento via CLI.
+After doing the prerequisites, such as creating the directory /var/www/m2.4, start the Docker containers, get inside the m2.4 Docker container, run the composer command to fetch the Magento composer project, and then run the command to install Magento via CLI.
 See section [#installing-magento-in-your-local-docker-container](#installing-magento-in-your-local-docker-container)

 ## Important Notes